Farm & Wilderness

-Farm & Wilderness, also known as F&W, is a system of 5 ACA-accredited summer camps and programs for kids and teens situated in and around Plymouth, Vermont.
+Farm & Wilderness, also known as F&W, is a system of six ACA-accredited summer camps and programs for children and teens aged 4-17 situated in and around Plymouth, Vermont.
 F&W's organizational philosophy draws inspiration from Quaker values and incorporates social justice and environmental sustainability into its programming.
+Four camps are located on the Woodward Reservoir, and two are located on the Nineveh lake.

 History

 F&W was founded by Kenneth and Susan Howard Webb in 1939.
 The Webbs were influenced by Vermont philosopher and educational reformer, John Dewey.

 A boys' camp was originally founded in 1939 under the name Mehrlicht, meaning “more light” in German.
 The name was later changed to Timberlake.
 A companion girls' camp, Indian Brook, was founded in 1941.
 Later additions to F&W were Tamarack Farm (an all-gender work camp for 15- to 17-year-olds), Saltash Mountain (co-ed, focused on hiking trips), Flying Cloud (for 11- to 14-year-old boys, originally borrowing the traditions of the Lakota people but later creating their own system of wilderness living in the manner of cultures from around the world; originally called “Indian Encampment”), and Barn Day Camp (for 4- to 10-year-old children).
 Indian Brook has been renamed Firefly Song.
 Flying Cloud was paused beginning in 2024 to reimagine its program.
-In the fall of 2025, Flying Cloud was officially closed and a yet-to-be named co-ed camp will take its place in 2026.
+In the fall of 2025, Flying Cloud was officially closed and the co-ed camp "The Clearing" was introduced in 2026, for ages 11- to 14-year-old.

 A further program, called “Questers”, consisted of session-long backpacking trips.
 The program was based from Saltash Mountain.
 Questers has hiked the entire Long Trail over both camp sessions, which spans from the southern to northern tip of Vermont.
-One-session Questers expeditions have involved both canoeing and backpacking, as well as rock climbing and white water rafting.
-As of 2025, the Questers program has also been paused.
+Half-summer Questers expeditions have involved both canoeing and backpacking, as well as rock climbing and white water rafting.
+As of 2025, the Questers program has also been paused, with no signs of returning to activity.

 After retiring, Susan Webb served in the Vermont State Legislature from 1973 to 1980.